Introduction

 Visual Studio Code, or just VSCode as it’s commonly referred to, is an excellent free code editor.
 It has outstanding add-on support and great Git integration.
 VSCode is the most popular code editor among Odin’s students and moderators, so support is easy to find in the community.

-Which editor you use is generally a matter of preference, but for the purposes of this course, we are going to assume you’re using VSCode, mainly because it’s free, it’s easy to use, and it works pretty much the same on every operating system.
+Which editor you use is generally a matter of preference, but for the purposes of this course, we are going to assume you’re using VSCode because it’s free, easy to use, and works pretty much the same on every operating system.
 Keep in mind that this means you will not be able to get help if you are using a different text editor other than VSCode for the curriculum.

 As a reminder, if you’re using a virtual machine, you should install VSCode on your VM.
-You’re welcome to also install it on your host (i.e., your Windows main OS), but you’ll want to be sure that you have this critical tool inside your VM.
+You’re welcome to also install it on your host (i.e., your Windows main OS), but ensure you have this critical tool inside your VM.

 Choose your Operating System: